What did the Emancipation Proclamation aim to achieve after Antietam?

 How did the battle affect military tactics moving forward?

-How did Union troops feel after the battle?
+How did soldiers communicate during the battle?